RishiGaneshe/Authorization-Based-Authentication-System/README.md

 ![Postman](https://img.shields.io/badge/Postman-FF6C37?style=for-the-badge&logo=postman&logoColor=white)

 A **secure and scalable authentication system** implementing **role-based authorization**, **JWT authentication**, and **Redis-based token blacklisting**.
 Designed for **production-grade applications**, this system ensures **data consistency**, **security**, and **atomic operations** with **database transactions**.
+**Motto**: A robust and adaptable authentication solution for modern applications.
+With minor modifications, this system can be seamlessly integrated into any project requiring JWT-based authentication.

 ## 🔥 Features